 - Factory Method

-What is your favorite design pattern?
+What are your favorite design patterns in C#?